 To use the Miva JSON API you must be using Miva 9.12.00 or greater.

 Every store has its own unique API endpoint associated with the domain name.
 The format will be as follow:

 Note: Some stores use an alternate folder name other than "/mm5" such as "Merchant2" or "/store/".
 You can see what folder structure is being used under Domain Settings -> Site Configuration.

 Access to the API is determined by an API Access Token.
 This token is generated in the Miva admin under Users - > API Tokens

 It has an IP address restriction as well as user level access control.
 This determines the functions the API Token can run based on the user it is tied to.

 Each access token is restricted to a list of IP addresses you want to have access to make API calls.
 It accepts a comma separated list of IPs.

 The API Access token needs to be passed with each API request in the JSON object.
-It should not be passed as a http parameter.
+While technically the api_token can be passed as a POST/GET parameter the best practice for keeping the token obfuscated is pass it in the body of the request in the JSON data.

-Then depending on the function you’re running, it will have its own required parameters you must pass to get the correct data out or to push the correct data in.
+Then depending on the function you're running, it will have its own required json you must pass to get the correct data out or to push the correct data in.
 See the API Function Reference Guide for details on all available functions.

 All response to the JSON API whether it was successful or an error is returned will be formatted valid JSON.